sidiousvic/phantom/README.md

 With Phantom, you can write markup in a declarative way ala JSX using raw HTML strings, and inject dynamic data using template literals—staying fully JS native.

+No JSX, no complex API, no syntactic hyperglycemia.

 #### 🍕 Component—based

 Phantom lets you divide your UI into components, abstracting markup into composable functions.